Ian Gust

-Ian David Gust AO, FRCPA, FRACP, MASM, FT (born 15 January 1941) is an Australian medical researcher, virologist, and former science administrator.
+Ian David Gust (born 15 January 1941) is an Australian medical researcher, virologist, and former science administrator.
 Gust's area of work is in the development of drugs and vaccines against viral diseases and he is best known for the development of vaccines against the Hepatitis A virus.
 He currently serves as a non–executive company director and consultant.

 Gust is the son of Itzhak Gust, a prominent Jewish socialist who migrated to Australia from Poland, via Palestine, in the 1930s.
 His sister is the writer Amirah Inglis.

 Career

 After an initial residency at The Alfred Hospital, Gust was appointed as a pathology registrar at the Fairfield Infectious Diseases Hospital, Melbourne, Australia; then spending two years in the United Kingdom at the London School of Hygiene and Tropical Medicine and the WHO Regional Virus Laboratory in Glasgow.
 Gust returned to Fairfield in 1970 and was appointed a medical virologist at the Infectious Diseases Hospital, a position he held for over twenty years.
 During this period, Fairfield gained a worldwide reputation for virology education, research and treatment.
-The laboratory was the first to isolate hepatitis A virus and one of the first strains of respiratory syncytial virus (the A2 strain, now a reference A group virus).
+In collaboration with Allan Ferris and Stephen Locarnini at Monash University these laboratories were the first to isolate hepatitis A virus in patients.
+The virus laboratory was one of the first to isolate strains of the respiratory syncytial virus (the A2 strain, now a reference A group virus).

 In 1985, Gust was appointed as the inaugural director of the Macfarlane Burnet Centre for Medical Research, Fairfield Hospital, now commonly known as the Burnet Institute, holding this position until 1991.
 Between 1991 and 2008, Gust served as director of research and development for the Commonwealth Serum Laboratories, now listed as CSL Limited, where he was closely involved in the company's successful expansion in Australia and internationally.

 Since his retirement, he has been a Professorial Fellow in the Department of Microbiology and Immunology in the University of Melbourne, and as a consultant to the Bill and Melinda Gates Foundation; to UNICEF, the World Bank and the World Health Organization.
 A non–executive director of biotechnology company, Biota Holdings Limited, since 2001, Gust is also a director of Promics Pty Ltd.

 Gust served variously as a member of WHO expert committees on viral hepatitis (1974, 1979, 1982), biological standardisation (1992), and virus diseases (1975, 1985–1991).
 He has been a Director of the National Hepatitis Reference Centre (1979-1990) and between 1989 and 1992 served as the Commonwealth Chief Medical and Scientific Adviser on AIDS.